 …how very hard it is to find anything that will go with Elgar’s theme even badly…

 In his highly readable and informative book Elgar’s ‘Enigma’ Variations, Patrick Turner proposes the unstated Principal Theme to the Enigma Variations is the popular tune Twinkle Twinkle Little Star.
 Is it possible that children's tune could be the hidden melody to the Enigma Variations?
-A credible case can only be made if it can be shown to effectively satisfy six conditions Elgar provided describing the relationship between the Enigma Variations and the covert principal Theme.
+A credible case is contingent on whether it effectively satisfies six conditions Elgar provided that define the relationship between the Enigma Variations and the covert principal Theme.
 Obtained directly from Elgar’s recorded words by multiple, independent, unimpeachable sources, those six conditions are:

 - The Enigma Theme is a counterpoint to the principal Theme.